-2.1.7 GENERAL CARE
+2.6 GENERAL CARE

-Vertical In-Line pumps are built to operate without periodic maintenance.
-A systematic inspection made at regular intervals, will ensure years of trouble-free operation, giving special attention to the following;
+Vertical In-Line pumps are built to operate without periodic maintenance, other than motor lubrication on larger units.
+A systematic inspection made at regular intervals, will ensure years of trouble-free operation, giving special attention to the following:

-- Keep unit clean - Provide the motor with correctly sized overload protection - Keep moisture, refuse, dust or other loose particles away from the pump and ventilating openings of the motor. - Avoid operating the unit in overheated surroundings (Above 100°F/40°C). - If mechanical seal environmental accessories are installed, ensure water is flowing through the sight flow indicator and that filter cartridges are replaced as recommended.
-(See file 43.85 & 43.86 for seal environmental instructions).
+- Keep unit clean - Provide the motor with correctly sized overload protection.
+Keep moisture, refuse, dust or other loose particles away from the pump and ventilating openings of the motor. - Avoid operating the unit in overheated surroundings (Above 100°F/40°C).

-WARNING
+WARNING:

-Whenever any service work is to be performed on pumping unit, disconnect power source to driver.
-Any possibility of the unit starting while being worked on, must be eliminated.
+Whenever any service work is to be performed on a pumping unit, disconnect the power source to the driver, lock it off and tag with the reason.
+Any possibility of the unit starting while being serviced must be eliminated.